larnu-bootcamp/devs_portal_backend/README.md

 <br>

+## Thunder-Client

-Install thunder-client vscode extension to save the http collections to our workspace.
+Install thunder-client vscode extension to save the collections into our workspace.

 ```bash
   ctrl + shift + p